VasilyDev/wow/README.md

 Here are the main aspects that highlight its essence and benefits:

-1. Alternative to Standard Utilities: wow serves as an alternative to standart tools, but adds a unique features:
+1. Alternative to Standard Utilities: Wow serves as an alternative to standart tools, but adds a unique features:

     — random color changes for the displaying text.
 This makes it not only functional but also visually appealing.